BR Standard Class 3 2-6-2T: New Build: 82045

-None of the original members of the class has survived into preservation.
+None of the original members of the class has survived.
 However, a registered charity, the 82045 Steam Locomotive Trust, is building a "new" class 3 tank locomotive to carry the next number in line had it been built under BR auspices.

 The Trust believes that a sprightly performance will be delivered through the 17½" x 26" cylinders.
 This, coupled with the modest axle load, will make the locomotive an ideal design for today's heritage railways.

 The locomotive is under construction at the Severn Valley Railway with the frames, cab, driving wheels, smokebox and cylinders assembled.
 Further parts and patterns continue to be amassed.
 With construction work on the new engine advancing every week the Trust classifies 82045 as the 1001st steam locomotive to a BR Standard design since the commencement of its construction follows that of 72010 Hengist.

 Unlike a number of other "new-build" projects the group building 82045 will equip the locomotive with a traditional riveted boiler complete with copper firebox.

 The 16-spoke driving wheels from BR standard class 4 2-6-0 No.76080 – which was broken up at Barry scrapyard in early 1972 – which are stored at Eardington Halt, were to have been used for the new build.
 However, the subsequent discovery that the BR standard class 3s were fitted with 17-spoke wheels of the same diameter has led to the decision that these will not be used.
 The Engine House management has agreed for the wheelset from 76080 to become an external exhibit there.

 The 82045 Locomotive Trust believes that significant costs will be avoided as many of the required cast parts can be made from patterns held by fellow members of the British Railways Standard Locomotive Owners Group (BRSLOG) including the pattern for the pony truck wheels.

 Models

 A Graham Farish N scale model of 82026.

 Tri-ang produced an OO gauge model of the locomotive in BR Green and BR Black although this was by modern standard under-detailed being produced in the 1960s.
 Bachmann announced a brand new OO gauge model in February 2009.
+The Bachmann model has been released periodically in both BR Black and BR Green, with variations differing from lined and unlined liveries and with both the BR Early Emblem and the BR Crest logos.
+The latest versions were announced in the 2019 Bachmann Branchline Catalogue and were released in 2023.

 A British N gauge version has also been released by Bachmann under their Graham Farish brand.